-STATE OF ILLINOIS, 288, Grundy County, §
+STATE OF ILLINOIS, | 84.
+Grundy County,

 Personally appeared before me, Capt.
-L H. Nash, who, upon oath says: I am 53 years of age, of good, sound body and mind; have never been subject to somnambulic conditions, nightmare or abnormal conditions of mind whatever; that on or about 2 o'clock in the morning of July 12th, 1874.
-I awoke from a pleasant dream, in which Henry Rutherford, deceased, who died May 4th, 1874, at Morris, Illinols, was the principal actor.
-Limmediately arose and sat on the edge of the bed-in a perfectly awakened, conscious and normal condition-when I became terri-fied by distinctly recognizing before me the form and features of the late Henry Rutherford, who appeared standing before me, and, with the exception of a grave and solemn countenance, the same as I had known him for the last 18 months previous to his death.
+L. H. Nash, who, upon oath says: I am 53 years of age, of good, sound body and mind; have never been subject to somnambulic conditions, nightmare or abnormal conditions of mind whatever; that on or about 2 o'clock in the morning of July 12th, 1874, I awoke from a pleasant dream, in which Henry Rutherford, deceased, who died May 4th, 1874 at Morris, Illinois, was the principal actor.
+I immediately arose and sat on the edge of the bed- in a perfectly awakened, conscious and normal condition-when I became terrified by distinctly recognizing before me the form and features of the late Henry Rutherford, who appeared standing before me, and, with the exception of a grave and solemn countenance, the same as I had known him for the last 18 months previous to his death.

 I involuntarily extended my hand, which he grasped cordially and shook.
-He then took a bais incredial is back in front and set down hair, turned its back in front, and sat down.
-His hand was cold and clammy, and produced an indescribable feeling I never shall forget.
-While extending the hand, and while yet standing, I asked, "Henry is this you?"
+He then took a hair, turned its back in front, and sat down His hand was cold and clammy, and produced His hand was cold and clammy, and produced an indescribable feeling I never shall forget.
+While extending the hand, and while yet, standing, I asked, "Henry is this you?"
 He answered, "Yes," and seated himself.
-"I thought you were dead," said I. "Yes," said he," my body is dead and buried, but my spirit is here."
+"I thought you were dead," said I. "Yes," said he, "my body is dead and buried, but my spirit is here."
 "Henry, is there a Heaven?"
 "Yes," said he, "there is a heaven."
 I then asked him, "Is there a Hell?"
-After quite a pause, the answer was "Yes, there is a Hell. pause, the answer was "Yes, there is a Hell, but not such hell as generally supposed."
-I asked.
+After quite a paneer, the answer was "Yes, there is a Hell." pause, the answer was "Yes, there is a Hell, but not such hell as generally supposed."
+I saked.
 "How are you fixed as to your situa-tion?"
 He smilingly replied, "I am in heav-en."
-We thus conversed on different topics for slong while, but mostly on matters rela-ting to his sphere of existence beyond the grave.
-While thus holding a familiar chit-chat with my old friend in the cabin of my boat one of my hands came on deck.
-I turn-ed around, opened the window, and said to him, "Henry Rutherford is here; come in."
+We thus conversed on different topics for a long while, but mostly on matters rela-ting to his sphere of existence beyond the grave.
+While thus holding a familiar chit; chat with my old friend in the cabin of my boat one of my hands came on deck.
+I tushchat with my old friend in the cabin of my boat one of my hands came on deck.
+I tushed around, opened the window, and said to him, "Henry Rutherford is here; come in."
 But, when again I looked where he had been, there was but an empty chair.